exercism/v3/languages/python/concepts/dicts/about.md

 A dictionary can be though of as a collection of straightforward `key`:`value` pairs.
 Like other collection types (`list`, `tuple`, and `set`), `values` can contain arbitrary data and data types, including nested dictionaries.
 A dictionary’s `keys` are _**almost**_ as arbitrary, but require their data types to be _hashable_.

 Keys are unique across a dictionary, and the values associated with any `key` can be replaced, updated or altered as long as the `key` exists.
 To be a valid, a key (_and all its contained values_) must be [hashable][term-hashable].
-Hashable `keys` can include numbers, strings, tuples of _immutable_ values or frozensets. `sets`, `lists`, `dicts` or `tuples` are mutable items and unhashable, therefor they cannot be used as keys.
+Hashable `keys` can include numbers, strings, tuples of _immutable_ values, or frozensets. `sets`, `lists`, and `dicts` are unhashable and therefor cannot be used as keys.

 A value can be of any data type, including Build-in types, custom types or complex objects (even functions or classes).
 Commonly used objects are: numbers, strings, lists, dictionaries, tuples or sets.